julhoang/julhoang.github.io/exercise9/README.md

 --> I did this to make the game more challenge and also to encourage players to finish the game as soon as possible.

   - Max point to win is 3.

+The game also has sound effects and an ICO for the website.